samirdhebar/nycda-dropdox-challenge/README.md

 * If there's an error, alert the user to it
 * Do all of the same in `assets/js/signup.js`, for the `/api/signup` endpoint

-Finally, we're going to add some new functionality, the ability to delete documents:
+Finally, we're going to add some new, API-only functionality, the ability to delete documents:
-* In `routes/api.js`, you'll want to implement the endpoint at `/doc/:fileId` that finds a file by ID, and calls `destroy()` on the instance
+* In `routes/api.js`, you'll want to implement the endpoint at `/doc/:fileId` that finds a file by ID, and calls `destroy()` on the instance.
+If the database gives an error, or no file exists, be sure to return an error response.
 * In `assets/js/docs.js`, you'll want to listen for delete button presses
 * Using the `data-fileId` attribute on each button, you'll want to submit a DELETE request to `api/doc/:fileId`
-* If everything goes well, you should remove the row from the docs page
+* If everything goes well, you should remove the table row from the docs page using jQuery
-* If something goes wrong, you should alert the user
+* If something goes wrong, you should alert the user and do nothing

 ## Getting started